 Writing consistency in Key Stage 1 is an improvement focus.
 The most recent inspection documentation indicates that writing errors are not always picked up consistently in Key Stage 1, which can affect how well pupils build accuracy over time.
 For families, the practical response is to ask what changes have been made since then and how they are monitored.

 Coundon Primary School combines a broad age range, established leadership, and a practical approach to wraparound care, which will appeal to families who want stable routines from nursery age through to Year 6.
-Results in 2024 show slightly above-England outcomes at the expected standard and a notably strong higher-standard figure, suggesting stretch for higher attainers is a tangible strength.
+Results in the current dataset show a steady expected-standard figure and a more modest higher-standard figure, suggesting a mixed academic picture rather than the stronger profile previously described.

 Best suited to families who value a structured, expectations-led culture and who can plan early for admissions in a competitive local context.

 Coundon Primary School is rated Good by Ofsted, with the most recent inspection published in March 2025 confirming it has maintained standards and that safeguarding is effective.
-The school’s 2024 Key Stage 2 outcomes were slightly above England at the expected standard, and well above England at the higher standard measure.
+In the current Key Stage 2 dataset, 60% met the expected standard in reading, writing and maths combined, with 10% at the higher standard.

 As a community school, admissions are coordinated by Coventry City Council and places are allocated using the local authority’s published criteria rather than a single fixed “catchment map” used in all cases.
 The most reliable way to assess likelihood is to review the local authority’s admissions guidance and compare your home address position with recent allocation patterns.